All Episodes

 I'm sorry, but they are the sponsoring agent of this stuff.

-Long ago, steps would have been taken to to make sure that that this strife was at least somebody made some attempt to deal with it.
+We had somebody who had real reverence for the office of the presidency long ago, steps would have been taken to make sure that this strife was at least, somebody made some attempt to deal with it.

-Hey, Barry, you're you your lack of manhood showing man, you're whiffing.
+Hey, Barry, your lack of manhood showing, man, you're whiffing.

 You're an embarrassment on the world stage.